 Can you state the pitch clearly in 30 seconds or less?
-A Tweetable (140 characters or fewer) elevator pitch is best, especially if you will be sharing it online.
+A Tweetable elevator pitch (140 characters or fewer) is best, especially if you will be sharing it online.

 2. Keep it simple.

-Don't use jargon or terms that only people in your niche understand.
-First-time visitors to your blog, website, or social media venue should be able to grasp the concept of your business (without needing a dictionary).
+Don’t use jargon or terms that only people in your niche understand.
+First-time visitors to your blog, website, or social media venue should be able to understand the concept of your business (without needing a dictionary).